 One may not vote while one voluntarily seeks employment with the government, loans money to the government, borrows from the government, receives a check from the government, or works for a business that sells goods or services to the government.

-No American citizen shall be compelled to serve the government, loan money to the government, borrow from government, or work for any business.
+No American citizen shall be compelled to serve the government, loan money to the government, borrow from government, or work for any business or individual.

-A state or district whose proportion of the nation’s eligible voters is less than one half of one percent shall have no Senators.
-A state or district whose proportion of the nation’s eligible voters is equal to or greater than one half of one percent, but less than 1 percent, shall have one Senator.
+States in existence as of the end of 2013 shall retain their original count of senators.
+A new state or district whose proportion of the nation’s eligible voters is less than one tenth of one percent shall have no Senators.
+A state or district whose proportion of the nation’s eligible voters is equal to or greater than one tenth of one percent, but less than one half of one percent, shall have one Senator.